Gicheru-yvonne/-Formula-1-Database/README.md

-# Assignment 1 – Cloud Computing with FastAPI & Firebase
+# Cloud Computing with FastAPI & Firebase

 This project was originally built as part of a cloud computing course.
 It uses **FastAPI** as the backend framework and connects to **Google Firebase** using direct REST API calls and an authorization key (instead of the Firestore Python client).